ZhuojunYing/WM_planning_code/README.md

 ### Model

 The `model/` directory contains the Python implementation of the variational recurrent neural network model, training loop, simulation code, and Python package requirements.
-The model entry point is `model/src/main.py`.

 ## Repository Structure